 In April 2012, two weeks into his deployment, Eric was flying an MV-22B as part of Operation African Lion.
 The plane suddenly went into an uncontrolled flight and crashed in Morocco.
 Eric immediately lost his right leg below the knee, suffered lung damage and ocular nerve damage.

 Six days later, he arrived at the Walter Reed National Military Medical Center for treatment and recovery where he underwent a left knee replacement.
 His wife, Melissa, remained by his side.
+In 2018, ultimately Eric's left knee was amputated above the knee.

 Eric’s dream is to bring his wife and children to live near his family in Pennsylvania.
 The Gary Sinise Foundation is honored to make this dream a reality by building the Burkett Family a specially adapted smart home in New Castle, PA.